AndrewXu55/AndrewXu55/README.md

 ### ❗️ Facts about Me
 - I aspire to be a Machine Learning Engineer or Software Engineer.
 - I'm currently learning various technologies in Computer Science through both coursework and self-exploration.
-- In my free time, I listen to music, play sports (Football, Basketball, Badminton) and learn more about Computer Science.
+- In my free time, I listen to music, play sports (Football, Basketball, Badminton) and explore the realm of Computer Science.

 If you would like to learn more, click [here](https://github.com/AndrewXu55/AndrewXu55/blob/main/Andrew_Xu_Resume.pdf) to see my resume.